Thulaa123/route-generator-nextjs/README.md

 # 🚀 Route Generator for Next.js

-Welcome to the **Route Generator for Next.js**! 🎉 This npm package makes it easy to create Next.js routes and components with a single command.
+Welcome to the **Route Generator for Next.js**! 🎉 This npm package makes it easy to create Next.js routes with a single command.

 ## 🔧 Installation